Operations, Supply Chain & Logistics job market report cover, Pittsburgh, PA, 2026-06

 Entry-Level Candidates

-Difficulty: Moderate if you are open to on-site work, high if you need remote work, because about 95% of local postings are on-site and less than 5% are remote.[9]
+Difficulty: Moderate if you can work on-site and show practical operations skills; harder if you need remote work, because about 65% of local postings are entry level but about 90% are on-site and less than 5% are remote.[4][5]

-Biggest mistake: Applying only to analyst-style titles without proof that you can handle day-to-day operational work, schedules, or physical-site demands.
+Biggest mistake: Applying only to analyst or manager titles without proof that you can handle pace, accuracy, and handoffs.

 Mid-Career Candidates